Yevgeniy-Dan/spa-comments-docker/README.md

 # Docker

+Before you start working with docker, make sure you have it installed

 1. Clone repo on local machine
 2. Create an .env in the root folder and fill in the blank fields based on the .env.sample
 3. Run ```docker-compose up``` in the root folder with admin privileges